apollorio/wp-event-manager/readme.txt

   **🤝 [WooCommerce compatibility](https://wp-eventmanager.com/knowledge-base/sell-tickets/)**: Get WooCommerce compatibility to sell your event tickets with ease and security.

-  **🎪 [Frontend event submission form](https://wp-eventmanager.com/knowledge-base/the-event-submission-form/)**: Allow event organizers to post events on your website by filling up the frontend event submission form.
+  **🎪 [Frontend event submission form](https://wp-eventmanager.com/knowledge-base/the-event-submission-form/)**: Allow event djs to post events on your website by filling up the frontend event submission form.

 == ✨ Discover the key features of WP Event Manager ==